mikemcbride/dotfiles/README.md

 ### Theme

 The setup script installs iTerm2, which I use as a terminal emulator.
-I have an `iTerm_Profiles.json` file that you can import to load light and dark themes.
+This repo has an `iterm/profiles.json` file that you can import to load light and dark themes.
 VS Code theme will be synced with the settings-sync package, so you just need to sign in with that extension and it will re-install all extensions and sync your config.

 ### Browser Extensions

-Reinstall browser extensions for Brave and Firefox.
-For Firefox, you should be able to log in to your Firefox account and it will sync bookmarks and extensions.
-For Brave, you need to add to the existing Sync Chain to import bookmarks (or manually import a bookmarks file) and then manually reinstall extensions.
+Reinstall browser extensions.
+For Firefox, just sign in to your Firefox account and it will sync them.
+Export the bookmarks file and import into any other browser you want.

 ## Updating